 According to news reports, Cinemark has made little or no effort to connect with the families since the July shooting, rebuffing any such requests.
 When considering the reopening, the theater chain spoke with many others in the community – except the victims’ families.

 Given the lawsuits filed since July, no doubt Cinemark’s silence came at the behest of its lawyers.
-Still, common sense (and good public relations) dictates that the people affected by this tragedy should have been asked first.
+Still, common sense (and good public relations) dictates that the people affected by this tragedy should have been approached first.

 Had Cinemark made an effort to speak with the families and involve them in the decision, the reopening might have provided some of the healing that the theater owner and community leaders hoped it would.